bor0/gidti/manuscript/chapter4.md

 X>
 X> Write a function `five_if_zero` which accepts a natural number, and returns 5 when called with an argument of 0, otherwise returns the same number.
 For example, `five_if_zero 0` should return 5. `five_if_zero 123` should return 123.

 ### 4.1.2.
-Defining types
+Defining and inferring types

 In Idris, types are first-class citizens.
 This means that types can be computed and passed to other functions.
 We define new types by using the keyword `data`.
-All types should begin with an uppercase letter, since lowercase letter variables are reserved for polymorphic types in functions.
+All types begin with an uppercase letter, while lowercase letters are reserved for polymorphic types[^ch4n2].
 There are a couple of ways to define types.
 One example is by using the so called `Haskell98` syntax:

 ```
 data A a b = A_inst a b
 ```

-This will create a new type that accepts two arguments, `a` and `b`.
+This will create a polymorphic type that accepts two arguments, `a` and `b`.
 Valid types are `A Nat Bool`, `A Nat Nat`, etc. The `A_inst` part is actually the type constructor that instantiates an object of such type:

 ```
 Idris> A_inst True True